plenigo/plenigo.github.io/pages/custom_integration/external_user_management_java.md

 ### Implementation without SDK

-Another possibility to change an email address of an existing user - can be a direct call to our REST API:
+Another possibility to change an email address of an existing user - is a direct call to our REST API:

 * [Change email address of an existing user](https://api.plenigo.com/#!/external_user_management/changeExternalUserEmail)